maskmanlucifer/intent-site/README.md

-# intent
+# Intent
-A slow productivity app.
+A slow productivity app 😴.